eastend-street/portfolio/README.md

 <br/>

 - <h3><a href="https://github.com/eastend-street/codeo">Codeo</a></h3>
-A website you can search for programming YouTube videos📺
+A website where you can search for programming videos from YouTube📺
 `React.js`, `React hooks`, `TypeScript`, `Context API`

 <a href="https://github.com/eastend-street/codeo">